-Q Does it make sense to have both FEHB and Medicare Part B coverage?
+Openit make sense to have both FEHB and Medicare Part B coverage?

 A Part B covers doctors, medical equipment, tests and other services and suppliers.
 Run the numbers by reviewing your out-of-pocket (OOP) health expenses over the last few years under FEHB.
 Then calculate your OOP including Medicare B premiums, but deducting expenses that FEHB, as secondary insurer, would cover.
-In 2023, an enrollee pays a monthly premium of \$164.90 if their Modified Adjusted Gross Income (MAGI) is \$97,000 or below for a single return, or \$197,000 or below for a joint return.
+In 2024, an enrollee pays a monthly premium of \$174.70 if their Modified Adjusted Gross Income (MAGI) is \$103,000 or below for a single return, or \$206,000 or below for a joint return.
 Premiums rise with higher MAGIs.
-Note that your MAGI is based on your income as reported in your federal tax return from two years prior, in this case 2021.
+Note that your MAGI is based on your income as reported in your federal tax return two years prior.
 (For details, go to www.medicare.gov, click on "Basics," and then on "Medicare Costs.")
 As secondary insurer, FEHB usually covers the 20 percent of the Medicare-approved amount that Part B does not cover.
 Thus, you may wish to switch your FEHB plan from a high option to a lower, basic option to reduce premiums (but first make sure your FEHB plan provides that same or a similar level of coordinated benefits for both options).
 A high option may still be worth paying for to get better drug coverage, a wider choice of physicians, and better cost-sharing.